TexBlock/TiC-Wiki/Tinkers'-Construct-3-Roadmap.md

 * Blocking
     * Battle sign ability as a modifier
     * If used on a battle sign, upgrades to full blocking like shields
-* Duel Wielding
-    * Similar to the daggers ability, but for any tool

 ### Resources